-- The proposed infrastructure package which will be delivered as part of the development of Waimanawa provides the necessary infrastructure.
-The Warkworth potable water network has recently been upgraded to provide for the growth of Warkworth.
-The upgraded wastewater network for Warkworth has been funded and is expected to be operational by early 2025. - The plan change provides for that part of WWLR which goes through it. - The plan change recognises that the existing SH1 will become an urban arterial road and the infrastructure funding package will provide for the upgrading of this section of SH1 through the plan change area and a pedestrian/cyclist connection through to the current Warkworth footpath network (which at that time is expected to be in the vicinity of the McKinney Road/SH1 intersection). - Consideration has been given to climate change in the development of the plan change.
+• The proposed infrastructure package which will be delivered as part of the development of Waimanawa provides the necessary infrastructure.
+The Warkworth potable water network has infrastructure funding package will provide for the upgrading of this section of SH1 through the plan change area and a pedestrian/cyclist connection through to the current Warkworth footpath network (which at that time is expected to be in the vicinity of the McKinney Road/SH1 intersection).